prashant235913/Training-datamarcos/README.md

 4. **Content Development:** All the training materials, including text explanations and potentially additional resources like code examples, were prepared within the local folder.
 5. **Pushing Content:** Finally, I used the `git push` command to upload the local content to the remote repository on GitHub.
 This makes it accessible to you and any training participants.

+(Git add and git commit is not discussed for the ese of explanation.Thanks)

 **Why I Structured It This Way**

 I've structured the repository this way to demonstrate my commitment to clear and organized training delivery.
 By breaking down the content into focused sections, I aim to enhance learner comprehension and engagement.
 Additionally, this approach allows for easy updates and additions as needed.